 If you live in or are visiting Scotland then you are much better served.
 Many sites managed by Historic Scotland, the sister organisation of English Heritage, stay open every day throughout the year, except at Christmas.
 The same applies for many Welsh properties managed by CADW, also a sister organisation of English Heritage.

 Maybe they are tougher in those parts or maybe they appreciate better the potential offered by us oldie visitors!

 Bear in mind that once you are an English Heritage member, you get half price admission to Historic Scotland and CADW properties during your first year of membership and free entry in subsequent years.

 A similar pattern of winter openings applies to the National Trust, with some of their sites closed or open only at weekends from the beginning of November, or end of December for some properties, until March.

-Several National Trust gardens and tea rooms are open almost every day throughout the winter period, including: Chartwell (house open some weekends in December), Cliveden House, Clumber Park, Dunham Massey, Fountains Abbey and Studley Royal Water Garden (free entry for English Heritage the houswe members), Stowe Landscape Garden and Wimpole Estate.
+Several National Trust gardens and tea rooms are open almost every day throughout the winter period, including: Chartwell (house open some weekends in December), Cliveden House, Clumber Park, Dunham Massey, Fountains Abbey and Studley Royal Water Garden (free entry for English Heritage members), Stowe Landscape Garden and Wimpole Estate.

 The National Trust has recently been experimenting with opening some of their more popular houses (along with gardens and tea rooms) during the winter season.
-For example: Anglesey Abbey, Attingham Park (mansion tours some weekends), Belton House, Mottisfont, Stourhead and Waddesdon Manor will be open many days during this period.
+For example: Anglesey Abbey, Attingham Park (mansion tours some weekends), Belton House, Mottisfont, and Stourhead and will be open many days during this period.

 Yes, all very confusing, so again, before planning a visit to any particular site, it is important that you check opening times with the National Trust.

 As a member of the National Trust you can also visit National Trust for Scotland sites free of charge and some of them are open throughout the year.